 Why is sugar considered a wet ingredient?

 Occasionally I’ll get a reader asking why sugar is considered a wet ingredient.
-By first dissolving the sugars in the wet ingredients, the sugars break up the fats allowing a fluffier and lighter quick breads.
+By first dissolving the sugars in the wet ingredients, the sugars break up the fats allowing fluffier and lighter quick bread.
 This method also more evenly distributes the sugar, which would otherwise dissolve unevenly when the wet ingredients are added.

 Step Three: Mix Together

 Combine the wet ingredients with the dry, mixing until you have a uniform batter.
 Don’t over-mix as this will make your pumpkin bread dense and gummy.
 Because pumpkin bread is quite heavy with the pumpkin already, this is even more important to keep in mind.